* * * * *

 We treat your personal information like you would treat it, never taking for granted the trust that you place in us.
 Accordingly, we have developed a privacy and security policy which we encourage you to read by clicking here.

-I have a JPAS Incident Report.
+I have a DISS (formerly JPAS) Incident Report.
 Can you help me fight this?

 If you are NOT currently in a cleared position: The government will not adjudicate your case until and unless you find a cleared contractor or federal agency willing to “sponsor” your clearance.
-When you do, the sponsoring organization will submit an “RRU” request in JPAS, notifying the government that the incident report needs to be resolved.
+When you do, the sponsoring organization will submit a request in DISS (JPAS), notifying the government that the incident report needs to be resolved.
 If you then receive a Statement of Reasons, interrogatories, or a request to complete a new SF-86, call us.
 Regrettably, there is nothing that we or any other attorney can do for you until that point.
 Read more about the issue here.

 If you ARE currently in a cleared position: Check out this helpful article from Bigley Ranish partner Sean Bigley.